Admire Switzerland's traditional Appenzell villages

 Visit Switzerland's tastiest village, Gruyères

-Visit one of Switzerland's most photogenic villages, Gruyères, home to the nation's most famous cheese, to explore its castle, Château de Gruyères and various cheese factories.
+Visit one of Switzerland's most photogenic medieval villages, Gruyères, home to the nation's most famous cheese, to explore its castle, Château de Gruyères, three museums and various cheese factories.
 Nearby, take a barge to the medieval ruins on the Isle of Ogoz.